fbpx

 Companies solve the challenges in their industry by scouring an unrelated industry.
 All they had to do was force their brains to think outside of the current paradigm.
 Let’s see how.

-What is Forced Association?
+What is the Forced Association?

-Forced association is a problem solving method that helps you find solutions from places or industries that may be unrelated, but when analyzed closely, are solving similar challenges.
+Forced association is a problem-solving method that helps you find solutions from places or industries that may be unrelated but, when analyzed closely, are solving similar challenges.

 1. Reduce your problem to its core functionality

-Stepping back and looking at the core problem your industry is trying to solve can give you an insight of which industries are already working on solving such problems.
+Stepping back and looking at the core problem your industry is trying to solve can give you an insight into which industries are already working on solving such issues.
 Let’s see how.

 2. Identify different industries facing similar problems